 The piece produced in Turkish indicates certain tendencies that have taken place in Turkey about Europe and Western World.
 In other words, Turkey and its relation to modernity and Westernisation have been marked with European means of development and living.
-Turkey, founded in the 20th century, as a country with fresh breathes, with an urge to catch what is happening next, has been (mainly) fulfilled with tendencies of becoming a modern country.
+Turkey, founded in the 20th century, as a country with fresh breathes, with an urge to catch up with what is happening next, has been (mainly) fulfilled with tendencies of becoming a modern country.
 The questions of 'where to go' and 'what to follow' have shaped the development strategies from the beginning of its foundation, and Europe has been received as the source of development: cultural and technological castle of the new, the better, and the best of all that happens.
-The lateness of starting up anew, from the beginning of founding every single aspect of production and living has caused a certain anxiety and excitement to evolve into something different.
+The lateness of starting up anew, from the beginning of founding every single aspect of production and living has caused both a certain anxiety and excitement to evolve into something different.
 West became the object of desire for Turkey: it would always move further and stay ungraspable.
-Within that rapid urge of development in Turkey, came the melancholy of the train that is missed and will never be caught.
+Within the rapid urge of development in Turkey, came the melancholy of the train that is missed and will never be caught.
 (The feeling of sitting at the train station, looking after the missed train on its track...)
 The national declaration of facing towards the West and employing the notions of Western development has resulted in the in-between state of belonging, where on the one side stood history and traditions and on the other side development and modernisation.
 Today, the pattern is prolonged by European Union and Turkey's candidate position.

-Since 2001, the integration of European requirements has been reshaping the country and its legislation, its social structures.
+Since 2001, the integration of European requirements has reshaped the country and its legislation as well as its social structures.
 The change that is introduced as a must is on productive and challenging levels.
 The required change shall be a rapid and an effective one in order to fulfil the expectations of the capacity of 'self-realisation' in liberal sense.
-It is also a continuation of the modernist tendencies in a way that becoming a member of European Union will be the legalisation of Turkey's 'modern' social state.
-The membership will stand as a proof of being there, having caught the train.
-And the question is in which part of the train will Turkey be travelling and with what.
+It is also a continuation of the modernist tendencies in so far as becoming a member of European Union will be the legalisation of Turkey's 'modern' social state.
+The membership will stand as a proof of eventually being there, having caught the train.
+The question is in which part of the train will Turkey be travelling and with what?

-Yet, the modernisation strategies held in Turkey is related to today and to this work also by the fact that, the fragmented state of being has been marked by rebirth of grand narratives and in this particular case Europe and its aspects of belonging and defining the social sphere.
-Recently, Lisbon treaty has marked the discussions on European Union.
-Lisbon treaty is mainly about producing a unified constitution that will be valid in all member countries of Europe and there will be an assigned chairman who will be in charge of the whole structure.
+Yet, the modernisation strategies held in Turkey are related to today and to this work also by the fact that, the fragmented state of being has been marked by rebirth of grand narratives and in this particular case Europe and its aspects of belonging and defining the social sphere.
+Recently, the Lisbon treaty has marked the discussions about the European Union.
+The Lisbon treaty is mainly about producing a unified constitution that will be valid in all member countries of Europe with an assigned chairman in charge of the whole structure.
 This is still in discussion and has recently received a rejection from Ireland.
-The state of the acceptance is still unclear but if so it will be a redefinition of the unification and togetherness.
+Acceptance is still unclear but if so it will be a redefinition of the unification and togetherness.
 The effects of the unification will possibly lead to more of a standardisation of living styles and normalisation of rituals and customs of each minority and majority groups.
-If we define the society in the realms of minority and majority and encapsulate the norms of regulation, following stage will be homogeneous, where the integration of the minority into a normality.
-I recall Hannah Arendt's definition of the normal man who is someone who can only say two times two is four, repeatedly.
+If we define society in the realms of minority and majority and encapsulate the norms of regulation, the following stage will be a homogenous society where minorities are integrated into a normality.